Hematology & Medical Oncology Clinical Rotations & Electives

 This rotation provides exposure to autologous and allogeneic stem cell transplant patients as well as post-transplant complications.
 It also exposes the fellow to hematological malignancies including acute leukemias (AML, ALL), multiple myelomas, lymphomas (non-Hodgkin lymphomas and Hodgkin lymphomas) and the chemotherapy complications.

-The BMTU is a primary service therefore the fellow is expected to admit patients, be the primary provider and call consultants if needed, after discussing plan with the BMT staff.
+This rotation is a primary service therefore the fellow is expected to admit patients, be the primary provider and call consultants if needed, after discussing plan with the Hematologic Malignancies/Stem Cell Transplant staff.

-The LSU Hem/Onc fellows will rotate on the Tulane BMTU approximately 6 months out of the year.
+The LSU Hem/Onc fellows will rotate approximately 6 months out of the year.

 The unit currently has a physician assistant (who also assists with procedures such as bone marrow biopsies and Lumbar punctures), a nurse practitioner (who also helps see patients) and a case manager (who assists with the discharge planning and medication approvals).

-After the end of each rotation, the fellow is expected to present an article at the BMT conference on Monday.
+After the end of each rotation, the fellow is expected to present an article at the Hematologic Malignancies/Stem Cell Transplant conference on Monday.

-Each fellow will complete a total of approximately 5 months on BMTU, usually distributed within the first 2 years of training.
+Each fellow will complete a total of approximately 4 months on hematologic malignancy unit, usually distributed within the first 2 years of training.

-The BMT staff are Dr Hana Safah (Head of the Transplant Unit, with a focus on multiple myeloma), Dr Nakhle Saba (focus on lymphomas) and Dr Francisco Socola (focus on leukemias).
+The faculty leadership are Dr Hana Safah (Head of the Transplant Unit, with a focus on multiple myeloma) and Dr Nakhle Saba (focus on lymphomas).

 UMC (University Medical Center) Consult Service